Dr. Robert Kilgore

 B.A., M.B.A., Virginia Tech, 1996, 1998

 Dr. Kilgore specializes in the literature, history, and religion of the sixteenth and seventeenth centuries, but often creeps toward the medieval.
 Writers of interest include Chaucer, Shakespeare, Chris Marlowe, Philip Sidney, Aemilia Lanyer, King James, George Herbert, Abraham Cowley, John Milton, and Aphra Behn.
 He teaches students in Medieval and Renaissance Literature courses, and Composition.
-He directs the department's Internship Program, advises the USCB Writing Center, and serves as the Department's chair.
+He serves as Dean of USCB's School of Humanities and Social Sciences.

 “The Politics of King David in Early Modern English Verse.”
 Studies in Philology 111.3 (Summer 2014): 411-41.